The following Research Studies are seeking candidates, please visit the links below, and contact these organizations for more information.

 Goal: Understand CTE, share tissue with researchers around the world to advance knowledge

-Contact: To discuss imminent brain donation, please email Patrick Kiernan or call him at 617.414.1187.
+Contact: To discuss imminent brain donation, please call the 24 hr. emergency donation cellphone/pager at 617.992.0615..
 Sign up here to join the brain donation registry with the option to receive a wallet card.

 JOIN THE RESEARCH REGISTRY